marcialeite24/tenzies-game/README.md

 - Put real dots on the dice
 - Track the number of rolls
 - Track the time it took to win
-- Save user's best rolls and best time to localStorage
+- Save the user's best rolls and best time to localStorage

 ## Getting Started with Create React App